 You can define your goals using the SMART Framework to set effective marketing goals and accomplish them.
 SMART is an acronym that stands for:

 Examples of SMART Inbound Marketing goals are:

-- Produce an average monthly revenue of $1,20,000 (a 10% increase in revenue) from new customers over the next 12 months from the Inbound Marketing program.
+- Produce an average monthly revenue of $1,20,000 (which is a 10% increase in revenue) from new customers, over the next 12 months from the Inbound Marketing program.

-- Use Inbound Marketing program to generate 15% new monthly revenue from existing customers through upselling and cross-selling activities.
+- Use Inbound Marketing program to generate 15% new monthly revenue from existing customers through upsell and cross-sell activities.

-- Target 1st position over the next six months for 17 out of the 20 new content pieces related to my business and become a trusted advisor for our customers.
+- Target 1st position over the next six months for 17 out of the 20 new content pieces that are related to my business and become a trusted advisor for our customers.

-- Increase the quality of MQLs generated by 40% over the next year.
+- Increase the quality of MQLs generated by 40% over the next one year.

-- Increase landing page conversion rates by 0.8% over the next quarter to achieve 3 customers.
+- Increase landing page conversion rates by 0.8% over the next quarter to acheive 3 customers.